OpenRockets/web-dev-error-solutions/errors/nextjs/handling-typeerror-fetch-is-not-a-function-in-next-js-api-routes/README.md

+# 🐞 Handling "TypeError: fetch is not a function" in Next.js API Routes

 This document addresses a common error encountered when building applications with Next.js, Express.js, MongoDB, and React.js: the `TypeError: fetch is not a function` within a Next.js API route.
 This usually occurs when attempting to make HTTP requests from within an API route without the proper setup.
 While Next.js API routes run within a Node.js environment, they don't automatically include the browser's `fetch` API.